 - Choose Add Apple ID from the pop-up menu.

-In the dialog that appears, enter your Apple Developer ID and password, and click Sign In.
-You difefrent certificates will now be retrieved and you should verify that they are visible to Xcode by going to Xcode > Preferences > Accounts.
-Here you select the Apple ID to look at and then on the right of the window click the Team Name and then the button Show Details.
-This should show all the different signing identity certificates that you have:
+In the dialog that appears, enter your Apple Developer ID and password and then click Sign In.
+Your different certificates will now be retrieved.
+Select the Apple ID you just added and then on the right of the window click the Team Name and then the button Show Details.
+This should show all the different signing identity certificates options that you have:

-With that done, you now need to set up your Mac to permit remote login and file sharing to and from your PC, which is done by going to the System Preferences, and then clicking Sharing.
+If you are using GameMaker Studio 2 on a PC, then you now need to set up your Mac build machine to permit remote login and file sharing to and from your PC.
+This is done by going to the System Preferences, and then clicking Sharing.
 Now follow these steps:

 - Select the Remote Login checkbox first then the File Sharing checkbox.
 In File sharing, click Options.